elledevelope/react-native-android-app-MyList/README.md

 6. Navigate to the project folder: `cd project-name`

 7. Run the project: `npx react-native start`

 ## Feedback

-Feel free to explore the code and provide any feedback!
+Feel free to explore the code and provide any feedback! 👇

 ## Author

 👋 Hello, I'm [@elledevelope](https://github.com/elledevelope/)

-- 🎓 Currently a student in web and mobile development.
+- 🎓 Currently a student in web and mobile development.r
 - 💻 Passionate about crafting digital experiences.
 - 🌱 Always seeking to learn and grow.